Vice President (VP), Institutional Advancement Salary

 Popular Skills for Vice President (VP), Institutional Advancement

-Overall, survey participants reported applying a fair number of skills to their work.
+VPs of Institutional Advancement seem to require a number of specific skills.
 Most notably, skills in Media / Public Relations, People Management, Fundraising, and Strategic Planning are correlated to pay that is above average.
-At the other end of the pay range are skills like Marketing Communications.
+Skills that are correlated to lower pay, on the other hand, include Marketing Communications.
 It is often found that people who know Fundraising are also skilled in Marketing Communications.

 Related Job Salaries